learn-co-curriculum/react-hooks-jsx/README.md

 ## Imperative vs Declarative Programming

-JSX uses what is referred to as a _declarative_ style of programming, whereas most of the JavaScript code we've written so far would be considered _imperative_.
+JSX uses what is referred to as a _declarative_ style of programming, whereas creating DOM elements using "vanilla" JavaScript methods like `document.createElement` would be considered _imperative_.

 To write imperative code is to write code that describes _how_ something is done in detail.
 To write declarative code is to write _what_ you would like to do.

 To further explain, imagine you walk into a local restaurant with the intention of ordering a sandwich.